justin-a30/encore/README.md

 # Encore Tweaks
 **Encore Tweaks**.
 A performance magisk module with automated performance profile.

+## Warning
+This fork is intended for testing with my code, and/or gamelist/apps. don't even use it.
+This means, it's just for playing around with it, so don't mind what mess I made

 ## Features:
 ```
 - Automatic performance script